mikeqfu/pydriosm/README.md

 This package contains functions for the convenience of researchers to download and parse the OSM data extracts (in **.osm.pbf** and **.shp.zip**, which are available at [Geofabrik's free download server](https://download.geofabrik.de/) and [BBBike.org](https://www.bbbike.org/)), and if appropriate, import the parsed data into PostgreSQL.

-Note that this package is written in Python 3 (3.5 and above) on Windows operating system and may not be compatible with Python 2.
+Note that this package is written in Python 3 on Windows operating system and may not be compatible with Python 2.